null

 Vintage Texaco Gas Station in Yarnell, Arizona

-Up until the 1920s, interstate roads in America were created and managed by local businesses to support their commerce.
-However, this resulted in a hodgepodge array of disconnected roads.
 In 1921 the US government enacted the Federal Aid Highway Act of 1921, providing funds to states to develop a cohesive interstate road system.
-The most famous road to be created under this funding is Route 66, the premiere east-west route.
-However, an equally important road in US history is Route 89, the king of the North-South routes.
-Route 89 starts at the Mexico Border at Nogales Arizona, covers 1,342 miles traveling through 150 small towns, and connects seven national parks ending at the Canadian border just east of Glacier National Park in Montana.
+The most famous road created under this funding is Route 66, the premiere east-west route.
+A less well-known highway that is an equally important road in US history is Route 89.
+Route 89 was the king of the North-South routes starting at the Mexican Border at Nogales, Arizona.
+Route 89 is 1,342 miles long, traveling through 150 small towns, and connects seven national parks ending at the Canadian border just east of Glacier National Park in Montana.

 One of those small towns along Route 89 is Yarnell, Arizona.
-In 1933 the section of Route 89 that is effectively the main street of Yarnell was paved, providing an easy route between Phoenix and Prescott.
-This resulted in more cars traveling along this route, and one can imagine many early cars needing to refuel after navigating the Yarnell hill with its 2,700-foot altitude gain and countless switchbacks.
+Like many small towns along the way, Route 89 incorporated their main street into the road system.
+In 1933 this section of Route 89 was paved, providing an easy route between Phoenix and Prescott, Arizona.
+This road improvement resulted in more cars traveling along this way, and one can imagine many early cars needing fuel or water after navigating Yarnell Hill with its 1,200-foot altitude gain in four miles.
 So there is no better place to have a gas station than in Yarnell.

 Vintage Texaco Station - Yarnell - Arizona